top of page

 The majority of our customers prefer to pay with a credit card.
 In order to ensure the prices on our website match those listed on the payment platform, we list our prices in US dollars.
 This also helps international visitors to work out conversion rates and decide which tour is better suited for them.

-Can I still pay for my tour in cash?
+Can I pay for my tour in cash on the day of the tour?

 What is included in the price?